-With its abundance of picturesque coastline, St Lucia is perfect for beach lovers.
-White, gold and even black beaches contrast with azure seas, creating picture-perfect places to kick back, relax and enjoy the sun.
+With its abundance of picturesque coastline, Saint Lucia is perfect for beach lovers.
+White, gold, and even black beaches contrast with azure seas, creating picture-perfect places to kick back, relax, and enjoy the sun.

-Much of St Lucia is mountainous and covered in a blanket of thick rainforest, while in the southwest corner you’ll find one of the most remarkable sights in the entire Caribbean region – the peaks of the volcanic Petit and Gros Piton mountains soaring out of the sea.
+Much of Saint Lucia is mountainous and covered in a blanket of thick rainforest, while in the southwest corner, you’ll find one of the most remarkable sights in the entire Caribbean region – the peaks of the volcanic Petit and Gros Piton mountains soaring out of the sea.

-Here’s a rundown of which St Lucia beaches you should visit and why…
+Here’s a rundown of which Saint Lucia beaches you should visit and why…

-So, what are the best beaches in St Lucia?
+So, what are the best Saint Lucia beaches?

-Many describe Reduit as the best beach on the island, and it’s certainly one of the busiest.
-There are lots of activities to enjoy here, including watersports like snorkeling, scuba diving and sailing.
+Many describe Reduit as the best Saint Lucia beach for a lively vibe, and it’s certainly one of the busiest.
+There are lots of activities to enjoy here, including watersports like snorkeling, scuba diving, and sailing.

 Reduit Beach is located in the Rodney Bay area close to a large yachting marina, so you can easily hire a boat and head out for a day of sailing and exploring.
 Some areas of the beach are shaded by lush island greenery, so you can take refuge from the hot midday sun if you wish.

 Marigot Bay is located southwest of St. Lucia’s capital, Castries.
-Marigot is itself an oasis of calm with a wide range of sophisticated accommodation, bars, restaurants and both water and land-based vacation activities.
-These include fishing, diving, boat trips and beach tours.
+Often voted as the best beach in St Lucia, Marigot is itself an oasis of calm with a wide range of sophisticated accommodations, bars, restaurants, and both water and land-based vacation activities.
+These include fishing, diving, boat trips, and beach tours.

 St. Lucia and the Piton mountains were famously featured in the Pirates of the Caribbean movie.
-The natural arch at Marigot Bay is the same site in which Johnny Depp sees the hanging skeletons of captured pirates in the very first film!
+The natural arch at Marigot Bay is the same site in which Jack Sparrow sees the hanging skeletons of captured pirates in the very first film!

-Located in North Castries and running parallel to the airport, Vigie Beach is one of the island’s quieter spots.
+Located in North Castries and running parallel to the airport, Vigie Beach is one of the most peaceful Saint Lucia beaches.
 There aren’t many hotels and resorts surrounding the beach so visitors are mainly day trippers from the nearby cruise ship port or travellers en-route to their flight home.

 Having the airport nearby doesn’t spoil the beach at all.
 The golden shores of Vigie Beach slope gently into the clear waters of the Caribbean and the beach is well sheltered providing relief from noise and unruly trade winds.